5c0r/live-then-learn/Thoughts/CSHARP_DOTNET_ECOSYSTEM.md

 [ ] Testing ( Either MSTest or xUnit/xBehave, FluentAssertion )
 [ ] Make your own Starter kit for specific project, don't be too rely on dotnet new [ ] Write your own Code Analyzer with Roslyn
+[ ] Game Programming in .NET with Unity/GoDot engine

 ## Why .NET Core was so "Bad" and now it is so Awesome ?